-It’s important to concentrate on our own financial situations, but as parents, we can’t forget to teach our kids the principles of financial literacy as well.
-These lessons can
+It's important to concentrate on our own financial situations, but as parents, we can't forget to teach our kids the principles of financial literacy as well.
+These lessons can be taught by instituting an allowance program or chore and reward system.

 John Lanza, the author of The Art of Allowance, joins us on the show to talk about how we can develop a system like this.
 The earlier parents start, the better off their kids will be.